Skip to content

 • Dynamic instructions computed from database state

-• Seven tools: query, list_sources, describe, confirm, confirm_batch, cancel, refresh
+• Eight tools: query, list_connectors, describe, confirm, confirm_batch, cancel, refresh, exec_code

 The CLI uses Click for command parsing.
 All data commands output JSON by default for agent consumption.